mohandalnjjar/mohandalnjjar/README.md

-- 👋 Hi, I’m mohand mohamed alnjjar
+- 👋 Hi, I’m mohand you can call me HnoOd
 - 👀 I’m interested in mobile development
 - 📫 📫 You can Reach me on what's app: 01555569804
 - ⚡ Fun fact: crazy developer